So I thought about sharing the tools I use personally or at work, so let’s start with,

 I share my code & look for inspirations on:

-If I’m simply coding an interface that I’ll might integrate into an app (web or native) I use plain html/css & vanilla js.
+If I’m simply coding an interface that I might integrate into an app (web or native) I use plain html/css & vanilla js.

 But if I’m working on a landing page, docs or blog, I use:

-For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 180 stars on Github, but I seriously prefer coding with vanilla CSS because I enjoy styling my elements from scratch since the components are fully reusable with React.
+For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 190 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with React.

 If I’m making a web app, for the front-end I use the

-create-react-app boilerplate as it’s the official one from the team that made React Js but I always have to add react-router, Redux, Recompose & many other modules I use the most.
-So I made my own boilerplate.
+create-react-app boilerplate as it’s the official one from the team that made React Js but I always have to add react-router-dom or @reach/router, Redux (well not on the upcoming projects), Recompose (not needed anymore) & many other modules I use the most.
+So I made my own boilerplate to handle that.

-I use Git bash as my terminal when I’m on windows, iTerm2 with “oh my zsh” themes when I’m on macOS & VScode as my code editor (material theme).
+I use Git bash as my terminal when I’m on windows, iTerm2 with “oh my zsh” themes when I’m on macOS.

-For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it’s a fully working product.
-I made my personal boilerplate to speed up the process.
+For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as a NoSQL database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it’s a fully working product.
+I made my personal boilerplate to speed up that process.

-I Forgot to mention that I sometimes use Firebase when I’m too lazy to work on the backend.
+I sometimes use Firebase services when I’m too lazy to work on the backend.

 For native apps, I use React native to build mobile apps (Ios & Android).
 I also have a personal boilerplate that I use to speed up the process.

-For growth hacking, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.
+For growth, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.